JUANIMAN/PerfMTK/README.md

 ## Disclaimer

 Use this module at your own risk.
-While we strive for stability and performance, modifying system parameters can potentially cause issues.
-Always keep a backup of your important data.
+While I strive for stability and performance, I cannot test all devices, so please report any bugs.